daydream-computer/daydream-computer.github.io/README.md

 # ddc-homepage

-# quick summary
+# us

-ddc stands for daydream.computer; a friendly programming-enthusiast community that wants to share our experiences in a community-created zine.
+we are a friendly programming-enthusiast community that wants to share our discoveries, experiences, and ideas in a community-created zine.

 # goals